seyioyemade/review-of-past-project/README.md

 ### Key Features <a name="key-features"></a>

-- It checks if HTML & CSS best practices are followed.
+- It checks if HTML & CSS best practices were followed.
 - It checks if semantic HTML tags were used.